-Unlinkability
+4 Unlinkability

-With respect to the system of which we want to describe anonymity, unobservability, or pseudonymity properties, unlinkability of two or more items means that within this system, these items are no more and no less related than they are related concerning the a-priori knowledge.
+Unlinkability only has a meaning after the system of which we want to describe anonymity, unobservability, or pseudonymity properties has been defined.
+Then:

+Unlinkability of two or more items (e.g., subjects, messages, events, actions, ...) means that within this system, these items are no more and no less related than they are related concerning the a-priori knowledge.6

-This means that the probability of those items being related stays the same before (a-priori knowledge) and after the run within the system (a-posteriori knowledge of the attacker).2
+This means that the probability of those items being related stays the same before (a-priori knowledge) and after the run within the system (a-posteriori knowledge of the attacker).

-E.g. two messages are unlinkable if the probability that they are sent by the same sender and/or received by the same recipient is the same as those imposed by the a-priori knowledge.
+E.g., two messages are unlinkable if the probability that they are sent by the same sender and/or received by the same recipient is the same as those imposed by the a-priori knowledge.

-Anonymity in terms of unlinkability
+5 Anonymity in terms of unlinkability

-If we consider the sending and receiving of messages as the items of interest (IOIs), anonymity may be defined as unlinkability of an IOI and an identifier of a subject (ID).
-More specifically, we can describe the anonymity of an IOI such that it is not linkable to any ID, and the anonymity of an ID as not being linkable to any IOI.
+If we consider sending and receiving of messages as the items of interest (IOIs)8, anonymity may be defined as unlinkability of an IOI and an identifier of a subject (ID).
+More specifically, we can describe the anonymity of an IOI such that it is not linkable to any ID, and the anonymity of an ID as not being linkable to any IOI.9